Computer user support specialists help people solve problems with their computer hardware and software.

 - have a high school diploma or equivalent

-- complete formal training
+- complete moderate-term, on-the-job training

 The Working Conditions section describes an occupation's characteristics.
 This section covers the conditions and settings that workers in an occupation are exposed to.
 This list also shows characteristics that a worker needs to do well in the occupation.